-Students study the theories and practice the arts of the scene designer and lighting designer as they progress through the process of design by completing designer's analysis of scenery; research sketches; floor plans; front and rear elevations; oblique and isometric working drawings; painter's analysis of lighting; light plots; lighting instrument schedules; and lighting cue sheets.
+Students study the theories and practice the arts of the scene designer and lighting designer as they progress through the process of design by completing designer's analysis of scenery, research sketches, floor plans, front and rear elevations, oblique and isometric working drawings, painter's analysis of lighting, light plots, lighting instrument schedules, and lighting cue sheets.
 Extra-classroom experience is provided through work on scenery and lighting for actual productions.
 Prerequisite: THE 120 Stagecraft.
-Offered fall, even years.